Teichlab/SpatialDE/README.rst

 SpatialDE
 =========

-SpatialDE is a method to identify genes which signfificantly depend on spatial coordinates in non-linear and non-parametric ways.
-The intended applications are spatially resolved RNA-sequencing from e.g. Spatial Transcriptomics, or *in situ* gene expression measurements from e.g.
+**SpatialDE** is a method to identify genes which significantly depend on spatial coordinates in non-linear and non-parametric ways.
+The intended applications are spatially resolved RNA-sequencing from e.g.
-SeqFISH or MERFISH.
+Spatial Transcriptomics, or *in situ* gene expression measurements from e.g. SeqFISH or MERFISH.

+Additionally, SpatialDE provides **automatic expression histology**, a method that groups genes into common spatial patterns (and conversely reveal histological patterns based on gene coexpression).

-This repository contains both the implementations of our method, as well as case studies in applying it.
+This repository contains both the implementations of our methods, as well as case studies in applying it.

 The key features of our method are

 -  Unsupervised - No need to define spatial regions
 -  Non-parametric and non-linear expression patterns
+-  Automatic histology based on spatially coexpressed genes
 -  Extremely fast - Transcriptome wide tests takes only a few minutes on normal computers

-The primary implementation is as a Python3 package, and can be installed from the command line by
+The primary implementation is as a Python 3 package, and can be installed from the command line by

 ::

     $ pip install spatialde

 To see usage example of SpatialDE either keep reading, or look in the ``Analysis`` directory.
-Here is brief description of the examples
-provided:
+The following examples are provided:

 -  ``BreastCancer`` - Transcriptome wide study on breast cancer tissue from Spatial Transcriptomics.